The Volkswagen “bug” is not intended for nostalgic baby boomers, in spite of what the advertisers tell you.

 The enormous SUV was a revelation.
 I drove it for several days.
 That vehicle was so large that I pulled a hamstring climbing into it, then promptly got a nosebleed and air sickness.

 The interior was cavernous!
 I referred to the cargo area as “the back 40” because it seemed spacious enough to raise crops back there.
 I had to drive with the windows down after the crop foreman I hired spread manure back there.
-The corn has sprouted up nicely and should be knee high in no time.
+The corn has sprouted up nicely and should be knee-high in no time.

 There is something about driving a vehicle that large that can bring out the aggression in the most docile driver At first I drove it cautiously, ever courteous to other drivers who may have been intimidated by its immensity.

 But before long the power available beneath my right foot went to my head.
 I was driving right over curbs and small cars which did not get out of my way as quickly as I thought they should.
-I shot down the highway like a rocket, dragging along several small cars which had been sucked into my draft.
+I shot down the highway like a rocket, dragging along several small cars that had been sucked into my draft.
 They rattled and clattered behind me like empty tin cans behind a newlywed’s car.

 I had already made an appointment with a customizer to add a machine gun turret and bulldozer tracks when I decided it might be prudent to return it before things really got out of hand.